Skip to main content

 • If they do not exist, add them by clicking on the + button on the bottom right, below the page heading Valitypes and add the Valitypes with the above names.

 • Ensure that both tick boxes Add by Default are ☑ activated (2).
 These Valitypes will be automatically added to every new component you create (see step 2 of this tutorial).
-Be aware that the Default checkbox is a user setting; this will not affect which ValiTypes other users have checked as Default.
+Be aware that the Default checkbox is a user setting; this will not affect which Valitypes other users have checked as Default.

-(2) Add Components to your Project
+(2) Add Systems to your Project

 Create the System “Fan”

 • Create a new component using the + Add Component (2) button in the project navigation pane.
-Name the new component Fan (3) and click Create (4)
+Name the new component Fan (3) and click Create (4) (see Figure Creating a new Component)

 Breakdown the system